 Before you compare materials, be honest about how your chips will be used:

 • Weekly home game (6–9 players) — Feel and authenticity often matter most.
 Players will notice weight, sound, and stackability every session.
+Host-specific ordering: custom poker chips for home game hosts.

 • Poker club or regular cash game — Durability and brand consistency matter.
 You'll want chips that survive heavy shuffling and still look professional after months of play.